tanupoo/fiapy/doc/JSON-data-model.md

     1) JSON format
     2) URL format

-The JSON format is defined in the next section.

 ## JSON format

 The JSON format is used for both a request and response of the POST method.